-Avoid what are-or seem to be-conflicts of interest in your actions and dealings with others.
-Our associates work to further the HSP mission work of caring for Ohio families.
+Avoid what are - or seem to be - conflicts of interest in your actions and dealings with others.

+Our associates work to further the Jewish Hospital Mission and our healing ministry.
 They use their positions to benefit our organization, not for personal benefit or profit.
-Associates must avoid any conflicts of interest or what appear to be conflicts of interest that would cause a reasonable person to question their motives.
+Associates must avoid any conflicts of interest or what may appear to be conflicts of interest.
+Associates must also report any potential conflicts of interest that would cause a reasonable person to question their motive.
 Associates must report any real or potential conflicts of interest before acting in a way that might seem to be a conflict of interest.

 If you have questions about conflicts of interest, ask your supervisor or use the 3-Step Process to obtain help.
-These Standards can guide you:
+These Standards can guide you.

-Outside Interests and Activities
+Outside interests and activities

-- Our associates or their immediate family members should not have an interest in any outside organization from which any HSP entity buys goods or services or that competes or does business with us.
+Our associates or their immediate family members should not have an interest in any outside organization from which any Mercy Health entity buys goods or services or that competes or does business with us.
 Ownership, financial interest or having an employment, consulting or management position may be considered an "interest."
-Review our Conflicts of Interest Policy, or use the 3-Step Process to clarify how this policy may affect you. - Our associates may not compete, either directly or indirectly, with any services, products or plans that any HSP organization offers.
-If you learn of a business opportunity that may interest HSP or our organization, let your supervisor know.
-You must give us the chance to take part in the opportunity before you take part in the opportunity. - Associates who want to do extra work with an entity that does business with us must obtain their supervisor's approval before doing so.
-If you obtain permission to moonlight with an outside entity, you must be sure the outside entity does not use your HSP position or title to suggest a business relationship with HSP or our organization.
+Review our Conflicts of Interest Policy, or use the 3-Step Process to clarify how this policy may affect you.

+Our associates may not compete, either directly or indirectly, with any services, products or plans that any Mercy Health organization offers.
+If you learn of a business opportunity that may interest Mercy Health or our organization, let your supervisor know.
+You must give us the chance to take part in the opportunity before you take part in the opportunity.

+Associates who want to do extra work with an entity that does business with us must obtain their supervisor's approval before doing so.
+If you obtain permission to moonlight with an outside entity, you must be sure the outside entity does not use your Mercy Health position or title to suggest a business relationship with Mercy Health or our organization.

-• Our associates do not lend or borrow money or anything of value from a patient, individual or entity that does business with us, except if it is on the same terms offered to the general public.
+Our associates do not lend or borrow money or anything of value from a patient, individual or entity that does business with us, except if it is on the same terms offered to the general public.

-Gifts, Entertainment and Discounts
+Gifts, entertainment and discounts

-- We conduct our business fairly.
+We conduct our business fairly.
 We do not offer, ask for, accept or give gifts, services, improper discounts, kickbacks or other things of value to influence the business actions of any supplier, vendor, customer, contractor, government official or other associate.
-Tell your supervisor or Corporate Responsibility Department about any personal or family relationship with an entity that is a current or potential vendor or contractor.
-Use the 3-Step Process to report any offer or request to you for a gift, improper discount or kickback to influence your business decisions. - Our associates may not ask for money, rewards, gifts or any other thing of value from patients or their family members, or from contractors (except as approved for charity fundraising).
-Our associates may not accept money or rewards, or a gift that has more than a token value, from patients or their families.
+Tell your supervisor or CRO about any personal or family relationship with an entity that is a current or potential vendor or contractor.
+Use the 3-Step Process to report any offer or request to you for a gift, discount or kickback to influence your business decisions.

+Our associates may not ask for money, rewards, gifts or any other thing of value from patients or their family members, or from contractors (except as approved for charity fundraising).
+Our associates may not accept money or rewards, or a gift that has more than a token value. from patients or their families.
 If a patient or family member wishes to give more than a token amount of money as a gift, refer them to our Foundation or other appropriate office for charitable donations.

-Inside Information
+Inside information

 Our associates do not use our business information for their personal profit or advantage.
-They also do not give any such information to anyone for any reason that is unrelated to performing their job duties.
+They also do not give any such information to anyone for any reason that's unrelated to performing their job duties.

-Participation on Outside Boards of Directors
+Participation on outside boards of directors